State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 ### Files list and URL encoding
 During early testing some issues with handling URL encoded file names were encountered.
-To address this, the files lists should be cleared of all "%20" encoded spaces, and simply replaced with a space.
-The resulting file and file redirect imports will encode the path automatically.
+To address this, the migration scripts have been updated to first decode, and then transliterate the file paths.
+Finally all spaces are replaced with hypehns.

 ## Migrations currently included